Stochastic isentropic Euler equations

 \end{enumerate} \end{definition}

 \begin{remark} A pathwise weak entropy solution $\U$ is a priori a process $(\U(t))$ with values in $W^{-2,2}(\T)$, a space of distributions.
-In item \textit{4.} we require that $\eta(\U)$ and $H(\U)$ are functions (in $L^1(Q_T)$).
-Taking $(\eta,H)(\U)=(\rho,q)$ (this corresponds to $g(\xi)=1$ in \eqref{entropychi}-\eqref{entropychiflux}) we see that almost surely $\U$ is a function in $L^1(Q_T)$.
-Actually, we will prove the existence of a martingale weak entropy solution $\U$ to \eqref{stoEuler} (see Theorem~\eqref{th:martingalesol}) satisfying $q=0$ in the vacuum region $\rho=0$ (see \eqref{0Vacuum}).
-Note also that, with the choice $(\eta,H)(\U)=\pm(\rho,q)$, we infer from \eqref{Entropy} the weak formulation of Equation~\eqref{stoEuler}. \end{remark}
+In item \textit{2.} we require that, almost surely, $\U$ is an integrable function of $(t,x)$: $\rho(x,t)$ and $q(x,t)$ are defined a.e.
+To give a sense to $\eta_E(\U(x,t))$, we need to know $u(x,t)$, or to be able to interpret the quotient $\frac{q(x,t)^2}{\rho(x,t)}$.
+We will prove the existence of a martingale weak entropy solution $\U$ to \eqref{stoEuler} (see Theorem~\eqref{th:martingalesol}) satisfying $u=0$ in the vacuum region $\rho=0$ (see \eqref{0Vacuum}).
+Note besides, to make an additional comment on Definition~\ref{def:entropysol}, that, with the choice $(\eta,H)(\U)=\pm(\rho,q)$, we infer from \eqref{Entropy} the weak formulation of Equation~\eqref{stoEuler}. \end{remark}

 \begin{remark} By \eqref{predictPhi}, the stochastic integral $t\mapsto\int_0^t\Phi(\U)(s) dW(s)$ is a well defined process taking values in $L^2(\T)$ (see \cite{DaPratoZabczyk92} for the details of the construction).
 There is a little redundancy here in the definition of entropy solutions since, apart from the predictability, the integrability property \eqref{predictPhi} will follow from \eqref{A0} and the bounds \eqref{boundEntropyDef}, \textit{cf.} \eqref{noisebyenergy}. \end{remark}